-- 1 the things that happen in a story plot - 2 the most important person or people in a story - 3 a person who is brave and good - 4 a feeling of excitement when you are waiting for something to happen - 5 a bad person - 6 something strange or unknown that you can't explain - 7 exciting things that happen in a story, e.g. a battle, escaping from an enemy - 8 the place where the story happens
+- 1 the things that happen in a story plot - 2 the most important person or people in a story - 3 a person who is brave and good - 4 a feeling of excitement when you are waiting for something to happen - 5 a bad person - 6 something strange or unknown that you can't explain - exciting things that happen in a story,e.g. a battle, escaping from an enemy - 8 the place where the story happens action - fighting against the White Witch's army

-2 Identify the story elements in the description below.
+Identify the story elements in the description below.